esterpantaleo/etymology/README.md

 Then you can run a lint of the JS files by running `grunt js` in your command line, from the repo root.

-## Language data
-Files contained in [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) are imported from Wiktionary and updated when a new dump of the English Wiktionary is generated (updated on 07/22/2017).

-File etymology-only_languages.csv has been created from Wiktionary data with a lua module available [here](https://en.wiktionary.org/wiki/Wiktionary:Etymology-only_languages,_csv_format).

-File iso-639-3.tab has been downloaded from [this link](http://www-01.sil.org/iso639-3/iso-639-3.tab) (the first line has been removed).

-File list_of_languages.csv has been downloaded from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:List_of_languages,_csv_format).

 ## Using the SPARQL ENDPOINT
 This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data (RDF) produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
-The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 01/06/2017).

-I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
-In particular I have defined properties etymologicallyRelatedTo, etymologicallyDerivesFrom and etymologicallyEquivalentTo.

-Besides etymological relationships data also contain POS-s, definitions, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
-The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).

 An example query to the [sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) follows: